isabella232/dtm.en/help/using/tools-reference/ga.md

 # Google Analytics tool{#google-analytics-tool}

-Configuration options in dynamic tag management for Google Analytics.
+Configuration options in Dynamic Tag Management for Google Analytics.

 ## Google Analytics tool {#concept_C0C4173C0A9F4C9A8333EADC8C1FBF99}

-Configuration options in dynamic tag management for Google Analytics.
+Configuration options in Dynamic Tag Management for Google Analytics.

 **[!UICONTROL <Web Property Name>]** > **[!UICONTROL Overview]** > **[!UICONTROL Add a Tool]** > **[!UICONTROL Google Analytics]**

-Google Analytics is configured as a tool in the dynamic tag management interface.
+Google Analytics is configured as a tool in the Dynamic Tag Management interface.

 <table id="table_E9348A7B9F984198AF444A06D5373A99">
  <thead>